SolidInvoice/docs/source/guide/getting_started/webserver.rst

 .. tip::

-    If you are using PHP 5.4, you can use the :ref:`built-in server <built-in-server-label>`
+    You can also use the :ref:`built-in server <built-in-server-label>`, although it is not recommended for production use.

 .. _apache-server-label: